OpenMined/fl_aggregator/README.md

 **4. Kickstart FL**

-To start the FL training, we must copy the following files in `datasites/<aggregator_email>/api_data/fl_aggregator/launch` directory
+1. To start the FL training, we must copy the following files to `datasites/<aggregator_email>/api_data/fl_aggregator/launch` directory:

 - `fl_config.json`
 - `global_model_weight.pt`
 - `model_arch.py`

+You could copy these files from the samples directory which is present in  `apis/fl_aggregator/samples/launch_config`

+2. Copy the test dataset to `private/fl_aggregator` (this directory is present in the root folder of syftbox) The samples test dataset could be found in `apis/fl_aggregator/samples/test_data`

 If this directory isn't available, either run the syftbox client with fl_aggregator app installed OR create it manually.

 ## Post-kickoff

+- Visit the aggregator's dashboard to monitor the FL progress which is available at `http://server_url/datasites/<aggregator_email>/fl/<project_name>/`

+Code Flow:

 - Aggregator will wait for all participants to apps_piplines/fl_client
   - Once available, aggreator will copy these seed files (`fl_config.json`, `model_arch.py`) to each participants apps_piplines/fl_client